Mohcine-Ghalmi/Philosophers/README.md

 > A thread is a basic unit of CPU Utilization.
 Like processes, threads are a mechanism that permits an application to perform multiple tasks concurrently.
 A single process can contain multiple threads, All of these thread are independently executing the same program, and they all share the same globale memory.

+>Threads themselves can be created either on the stack or on the heap, depending on how they are created. but we use `pthread_create()` function, so the thread's stack is typically allocated on the heap by the operating system.
+However, you can also create threads with a stack allocated on the stack of the main thread.
+Regardless of where the thread's stack is allocated, the thread itself will share the same process address space as other threads in the process.
+This means that threads can share data and communicate with each other using shared variables, regardless of where the memory for those variables is allocated.

 <img src="Screen Shot 2023-05-06 at 12.12.58 PM 1.png">